-14In simulations available on request, we consider Barnichon and Mesters's (2020) 2SLS estimator with Almon shrinkage.
+$^{^{15}}$ In simulations available on request, we consider Barnichon and Mesters's (2020) 2SLS estimator with Almon shrinkage.
 The performance is poor, with bias highly variable over H, T, and parameters, and standard deviations one to two orders of magnitude larger than those of the other estimators.
 No inference procedure controls size well across all specifications.
 In contrast, we find that SP-IV LP-C and VAR perform very well when tested on Barnichon and Mesters's (2020) DGP.

-data from Jan 1978 to Feb 2020 (506 observations) instead of quarterly data.
-As is common in the literature, e.g. Mavroeidis et al. (2014), (24) restricts the coefficients on lagged and future inflation to sum to unity, $\gamma_b + \gamma_f = 1$, which imposes that there is no long-run trade-off between unemployment and inflation.
-The restriction is implemented by rewriting (24) as $\pi_t^{1q} - \pi{t-1}^{1y} = \gamma_f(\pi{t+12}^{1y} - \pi{t-1}^{1y}) +$ $\lambda U_t + u_t$.
+(2014), (23) restricts the coefficients on lagged and future inflation to sum to unity, $\gamma_b + \gamma_f = 1$, which imposes that there is no long-run trade-off between unemployment and inflation.
+The restriction is implemented by rewriting (23) as $\pi_t^{1m} - \pi{t-1}^{1y} = \gamma_f(\pi{t+12}^{1y} - \pi{t-1}^{1y}) + \lambda U_t + u_t$.
 We consider a maximum forecast horizon of 3 years (36 months).
-To make efficient use of the identifying information in the IRF dynamics and mitigate many-moment problems, we only use the coefficients in the first month of each of the first 12 quarters of the response horizons - that is, $h = 0, 3, 6, \ldots, 33$.
+To make efficient use of the identifying information in the IRF dynamics and mitigate manymoment problems, we only use the coefficients in the first month of each of the first 12 quarters of the response horizons - that is, $h = 0, 3, 6, \ldots, 33$.
 We consider identification with a single economic shock, such that for both SP-IV and 2SLS there are 12 identifying moments.
 We use the VAR implementation of SP-IV, using a VAR with six lags in the following standard monthly macro variables as controls: the annualized monthly percent change in the core CPI, the unemployment rate, the 12-month change in log industrial production, the 12-month percent change in the PPI for all commodities, the 3-month Treasury rate, and the 10-year Treasury rate.

 As the instrument, we use a monthly version of the Angeletos et al. (2020) Main Business Cycle (MBC) Shock, identified within our VAR by maximizing the contribution to cyclical unemployment fluctuations in the frequency domain.
 Angeletos et al. (2020) find that the resulting shock is interchangeable with shocks identified by maximizing the cyclical variance contribution to other major macro aggregates, such as GDP, consumption, investment, or hours worked.
 This interchangeability suggests a single main driver of business cycles with a common propagation mechanism.
-Empirically, this propagation mechanism best fits the notion of an aggregate demand shock, making the MBC shock a plausible instrument for estimating the Phillips curve.
+Empirically, this propagation mechanism best fits the notion of an aggregate demand shock, in which case the MBC shock is a valid instrument for estimating the Phillips curve.